 British Columbia auto insurance appeal

 I received a copy of a letter from ICBC dated April 3, 2022.
 I have not yet submitted any information to ICBC.
-As such, the purpose of this letter is to encourage ICBC to change their assessment based on the evidence, and case law, all of which are included in this letter.
+As such, the purpose of this letter is to encourage ICBC to change its assessment based on the evidence, and case law, all of which are included in this letter.

 After the crash, my friend Matt called ICBC for me at my request, although my instructions were only to get an ICBC file number to start the process, as that was what my local car mechanic told me I needed to do.